stephencenter/PeasantsAscension/README.txt

 ----------------------------------------------------
 Credits:

-    Programmed by RbwNjaFurret
+    Programmed by TheFrozenMawile
-	Ideas & Bug-testing by Starkiller106024, Flygon_Jones, and WaVe Vex
-    Music by Eric Skiff, Ben Landis, and some others Artwork by WaVe Vex
-    Sound FX by RbwNjaFurret and Flygon_Jones
+    Ideas & Bug-testing by Starkiller106024, Apollo Kalar, and Vexal Music by Eric Skiff, Ben Landis, and some others Sound FX by TheFrozenMawile and Apollo Kalar

     Full credits can be found in Credits.txt
 ----------------------------------------------------